omega8cc/boa/docs/MAJORUPGRADE.md

 service clean-boa-env start
 ```

-Once enabled, the system will launch a series of `barracuda up-lts` and reboots until it migrates any supported Debian or Devuan version to Devuan Chimaera or Devuan Daedalus.
+Once started, the system will launch a series of `barracuda up-lts system` and reboots until it migrates any supported Debian or Devuan version to Devuan Chimaera or Devuan Daedalus.

 ### Caveats for Unreliable Boot Process on Some Hosts Like Linode